markcarey/airtist/README.md

 ### ENS Name Support

-Note that when choosing the `wallet` login option, AIrtist checks for an ENS name for the connecting address, and if found, will use that as the "name" of the user on AIrtist.
-For example, if I choose to login via web3auth using my primary Metamask address, AIrtist will show me as `markcarey.eth`.
+Note that when choosing the `wallet` login option, AxelART checks for an ENS name for the connecting address, and if found, will use that as the "name" of the user on AxelART.
+For example, if I choose to login via web3auth using my primary Metamask address, AxelART will show me as `markcarey.eth`.

 ## Web 2.0 Features